Almost no motorcycle release in 2019 made me as excited, or gave me as much anticipation to ride, as the Honda CBR650R.

 What’s the CBR650R like to ride?

-It’s amazing what 10% more power, higher rev limiter, lower clip-on handlebars and a cooler front-end will do.
-Honda has struck an amazing balance that recaptures the glory of the CBR600F4i, without the laser-like track focus of the CBR600RR, or the wound-up beast nature of the CBR1000RR.
+It’s amazing what 10% more power-to-weight, a higher rev limiter, lower clip-on handlebars and a cooler front-end will do.
+Honda has struck an effective balance that recaptures the glory of the CBR600F4i, without the laser-like track focus of the CBR600RR, or the wound-up beast nature of the CBR1000RR.

 Note: I love the ‘Blade.
 A CBR954RR is a bike I dearly love, and Tadao Baba is one of my folk heroes.
 But riding it is like riding a wild horse, which is fun sometimes, but not a feeling I want every day.